totalspectrum/spin2cpp/doc/basic.md

 ### NEW

 Allocates memory from the heap for a new object, and returns a pointer to it.
 May also be used to allocate arrays of objects.
-The name of the type of the new object appears after the `new`, optionally followed by an array size:
+The name of the type of the new object appears after the `new`, optionally followed by an array limit.
+Note that as in `dim` statements, the value given is the last valid index, so for arrays starting at 0 (the default) it is one greater than the number of elements.
 ```
-  var x = new ubyte(10)  ' allocate 10 bytes and return a pointer to it
+  var x = new ubyte(10)  ' allocate 11 (not 10) bytes and return a pointer to it
   x(1) = 1               ' set a variable in it

   class FDS using "FullDuplexSerial.spin" ' Use "SmartSerial.spin" on P2